Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 }
 ```

 So the API Provider handles the synchronization of the resources by itself and unburdens the consumer application from this dutie.
 For instance, the API Provider may use an SQL command in case the resources are part of the same database.
-But the API Provider can also use a second PATCH operation when the other resource is hosted by another API provider.
+But the API Provider can also use a second PATCH operation when, for instance, the other resource is hosted by another API Provider.
 This PATCH message will be the same as the second PATCH operation given in the previous section, namely:

 ```json
 PATCH /authors/3